 2. Schools will have access to a simulated version to practise on

 The Department For Education is opening up a ‘try it out area’ to familiarise schools and pupils with the system.
 This is likely to be open for from the start of the summer term, or earlier.
-In 2020 it was due to be available from 23rd March to 6 June.
+In 2022, it was available from 21st March.

 During this time schools can apply any necessary accessibility features for pupils that may need them.
 Pupils should try these features out ahead of the check window to ensure they work for them.

 3: The MTC will only present children with multiplication statements not division

 It’s been confirmed that Year 4 children will only face multiplication statements in the check.
 This means that related division facts, whilst a key part of children’s mathematical learning, will not be tested as part of the check.